Jared588/Jared588/README.md

 ## Hi there 👋
+My name is Jared, a Full Stack Developer.

+- 🔭 I’m currently working on The Odin Project...
+- 🌱 I’m currently learning security configuration...

 <!--
 **Jared588/Jared588** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.